MilesWK/scratchattach/README.md

+### Scratchattach:
 Scratch API wrapper with support for almost all site features.
 Created by [TimMcCool](https://scratch.mit.edu/users/TimMcCool/).

+Scratchattach allows Scratch to interact with Python.
 This library can set cloud variables, follow Scratchers, post comments and do so much more!
 It has special features that make it easy to transmit data through cloud variables.

 <p align="left">
   <img width="160" height="133" src="https://github.com/TimMcCool/scratchattach/blob/main/logos/logo_dark_transparent_eyes.svg">